Table of Contents

 Meet with a Passaic County Juvenile Crime Defense Attorney Today

-At the Law Offices of John F. Marshall, our legal team isn’t just knowledgeable about the law.
+At the Law Offices of Jonathan F. Marshall, our legal team isn’t just knowledgeable about the law.
 We’re parents ourselves.
 Our caring and attentive Passaic County juvenile defense attorneys have a number of options we can pursue to keep a criminal conviction off your child’s record or resolve a case to the best possible outcome.

 Contact us today online or call us for a free initial consultation.
 You’re also welcome to visit our Wayne office at 73 Mountainview Blvd.
 We’re here to help you in Passaic County.